EC-USGS/pywatershed/README.md

 Example Notebooks
 ==================
-Jupyter notebooks containing examples are found in the [examples/](https://github.com/EC-USGS/pynhm/tree/main/examples) directory.
+Jupyter notebooks containing examples are found in the [examples/](https://github.com/EC-USGS/pywatershed/tree/main/examples) directory.
 Numbered notebooks are tested.
 Notebooks 00 and 01 walk the user through the setting the python environment and running the software tests.
-Notebook 02 demonstrates modeling with pynhm.
+Notebook 02 demonstrates modeling with pywatershed.
 Non-numbered notebooks cover additional topics.
 These notebooks are note yet covered by testing and so may be expected to have some issues until they are added to testing.